pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

 \subsection{Synthetic Data Results}

 We evaluated \phc{} against three state-of-the-art polyploid haplotype assembly methods, WhatsHap, H-PoPG, and HapTree-X, using simulated data across multiple ploidies (2, 3, 4, 6), coverage depths (3×-40×), and genomic structures (autopolyploid and allopolyploid).
 Performance was measured using the generalized VER and block-adjusted MEC.
+We attempted to evaluate the deep learning method XHap~\cite{consul2023xhap}, but were unable to obtain stable results due to persistent software errors across multiple configurations.
 All results represent means across multiple replicates with shaded regions indicating standard error.
-WhatsHap and HapTree-X received VCF and BAM files, while H-PoPG and \phc{} used fragment files extracted from the same alignments using Hap10's extractHAIRS.
+For \phc{}, we tuned hyperparameters using a held-out autopolyploid validation dataset: with fixed mutation rate of $0.001$, ploidy $\in \{2, 3, 4, 6\}$, 3 coverages (5×, 10×, 20×), and 5 samples per configuration (60 samples in total).
+The selected parameters for \phc{}-short were $w_F=1/12$, $w_M=10/12$, $w_L=1/12$ (FFBS weight, MEC weight, likelihood weight respectively), and for \phc{}-long were $\delta=5$ (transition smoothing), $\varepsilon=0.00001$ (error rate), and learning rate $=0.02$ (gradient descent step size for FFBS augmentation).
 Competing methods were run with default parameters as specified in their respective publications.
-For \phc{}, we tuned hyperparameters using a separate autopolyploid validation dataset: with fixed mutation rate of $0.001$, ploidy $\in \{2, 3, 4, 6\}$, 3 coverages (5×, 10×, 20×), and 5 samples per configuration (60 samples in total).
-The selected parameters for \phc{}-short were $w_F=1/12$, $w_M=10/12$, $w_L=1/12$ (FFBS weight, MEC weight, likelihood weight respectively), and for \phc{}-long were $\delta=5$ (transition smoothing), $\varepsilon=0.00001$ (error rate), and learning rate $=0.02$ (gradient descent step size for FFBS augmentation).
-These parameters were held fixed across all test evaluations.
+These parameters were held fixed across all test evaluations (see \autoref{sec:simressupp} for further details).